Social Media Marketing All-in-One For Dummies

 The first phase in writing your social media marketing plan is research.
 Use the websites in this table to put together the best possible social media marketing plan for your company.

-Bookmark any sites you find most useful to continue accessing after you have your social media marketing plan in place.
+Bookmark any sites you find useful so that you can continue accessing them after you have your social media marketing plan in place.

 Keeping Your Social Media Marketing Under Control

 Using social media as a marketing tool doesn't have to be a chore.
-Use these helpful tips and techniques to manage your social media campaigns.
-They'll save you time, money, and stress.
+These helpful tips and techniques to manage your social media campaigns can save you time, money, and stress:

-Use tools like Seesmic Ping, hellotxt.com, Onlywire, or RSS (real simple syndication) to post similar content multiple places at once.
-For instance, you can simultaneously upload photos to multiple social media sharing outlets, or simultaneously post to your blog and Facebook.
+Use tools like Hootsuite, TweetDeck, or Sprout Social to post similar content multiple places at the same time.
+For instance, you can upload photos to multiple social media sharing outlets at the same time or simultaneously post to your blog and Facebook.

 Get organized!
-Create a master dashboard with links and tiered log-ins to all your social media outlets, tools, calendars, and analytic sites in one place.
-Configure Netvibes or HootSuite to meet your needs.
+Create a master dashboard that includes links and tiered log-ins to all your social media outlets, tools, calendars, and analytic sites in one place.
+Configure Netvibes or Hootsuite to meet your needs.